-Hungary is situated in the centre of Europe, a convenient location for expats wanting to explore the continent.
-It shares its northern borders with Slovakia and the Ukraine, while Romania takes up its eastern boundary and Serbia, Croatia and Slovenia are situated along the southern and southwestern borders.
+Hungary is situated in the centre of Europe, which is convenient for expats wanting to explore the continent.
+It shares its northern borders with Slovakia and Ukraine, while Romania takes up its eastern boundary.
+Serbia, Croatia and Slovenia are situated along the southern and southwestern borders.
 Austria is on the western border.

 Geographically, Hungary (and even Budapest) is divided by the Danube River, which runs from Slovakia in the north to Serbia in the south.
 The countryside ranges from rolling plains to the mountainous eastern stretch of the Alps.
-Budapest is both the capital and largest city in Hungary with over 2.5 million people in the wider metropolis.
+Budapest is both the capital and largest city in Hungary with over 3.3 million people in the wider metropolitan area.
 The city is divided into two halves by the Danube River and was formally two distinct cities, Buda on the western bank and Pest on the eastern bank.
-Buda is a popular residential area, while Pest is the city’s commercial core, and home to many industries and businesses.
+Buda is a popular residential area, while Pest is the city’s commercial core and home to many industries and businesses.

 Although it accounts for 60 percent of industry in Hungary, Budapest is more than just a political, cultural and commercial hub.
 Time Magazine, the International Council of Monuments and Sites, and the New York Times Magazine have all named Budapest as one of the most beautiful cities in Europe.
 Alongside the beautiful architecture and UNESCO world heritage sites, Budapest offers residents a range of world-class shopping opportunities and some of the best nightlife in Europe.

 The official language of educational instruction in Hungary is Hungarian (Magyar); however, there are a number of international schools in Budapest that offer English-language education.

 With a popular wine region, a vibrant café culture and some great restaurants, Hungarian food and wine is something to savour.
-Paprika is an integral part of many popular Hungarian dishes such as goulash, dumplings, goose liver and roast goose leg and palacsinta (sweet and savoury Hungarian pancakes).
-Hungarians see their cuisine, heritage and culture as intricately linked and expats moving to Hungary are sure to enjoy all aspects of life in the country.
+Paprika is an integral part of many popular Hungarian dishes, such as goulash, dumplings, goose liver and roast goose leg, as well as palacsinta (sweet and savoury Hungarian pancakes).
+Hungarians see their cuisine, heritage and culture as intricately linked, and expats moving to Hungary are sure to enjoy all aspects of life in the country.